 The upper floor is the private domain.

-Transparency is calibrated: the house exposes itself to the landscape, but protects itself from external views.
+The transparency is calibrated: the house exposes itself to the landscape, but protects itself from external views.

 The construction is marked by technical robustness and formal clarity.